“Little Talks” Lyrics Meaning (Of Monsters and Men)

-Below you’ll find a full interpretation of the lyrics in “Little Talks.”
+Below you’ll find a full breakdown of the lyrics in “Little Talks.”

 I don’t like walking around this old and empty house